Email Tutorial | Free Email Tutorials

 The outgoing (SMTP) server settings for the new Hotmail are as follows: outgoing server address is smtp.live.com, using either port 25 or port 587.

-Because some internet service providers are starting to block port 25 (without preliminary notice in most cases) in an effort to fight junk mail (bots are often trying to use port 25 to hijack computers as spam relays), you may need to use the alternate port 587 to avoid problems connecting with the Hotmail POP3 service.
-But, officially, both ports are supported for Windows Live Hotmail.
+Tip: Some internet service providers block port 25 in an effort to fight junk mail (spambots often try to use that port to hijack computers as spam relays).
+You may need to use the port 587 to avoid problems connecting with the Hotmail POP3 service.
+Officially, both ports are supported for Hotmail.

 Security settings for Hotmail POP3 access